corticometrics/fs-docker/readme.md

 docker run -it --rm -v ${PWD}/fs-xenial:/fs -w /fs -u ${UID}:${GID} corticometrics/fs-dev-xenial-build:latest /bin/bash
 ```

+You should now have an interactive terminal inside the container.

 ### Compile freesurfer

+From inside the container, run:

 ```
 cd ./freesurfer
 ./setup_configure